section-engineering-education/engineering-education/articles/ai-safety/index.md

 Don't try turning it off either.
 It thought of that.
 Remember, this AI is smarter than any human.
 There's no hope for us to outsmart it.
 It knows that a human could unplug it.
 This would greatly interfere with its ability to manufacture paperclips.
 Even if it's a very small chance, it can't afford that risk.
 Thus, the superintelligence benefits from humans not existing.
 It's not that the AI hates you.
 It couldn't care less about you.
 The only thing it cares about is maximizing paperclip production.
 Killing humans just happens to be beneficial in this goal.

 Even if you make a good goal for it, it can still find a way to cheat the system.
 [There are many examples of this happening](https://www.youtube.com/watch?v=nKJlF-olKmg), often hilariously.
 Say you have an AI that you want to clean a room.
+However, you're programming it to clean the room.
+You're programming it to make a room that looks clean.
 It gets rewarded whenever it looks around the room and doesn't see a mess.
 In response, it puts a bucket on its head so it doesn't see a mess anymore.

 ### What do we do?